youpv/Kowalski-bot/README.md

 ## How It Works

 1. Someone mentions your bot with various trigger phrases (see examples below)
-2. GitHub Actions runs the bot every 2 minutes
+2. GitHub Actions runs the bot every 5 minutes
 3. Bot detects the mention and gets context from the original tweet
+4. **NEW**: Downloads and analyzes any images in the tweet
-4. Generates a Kowalski-style analysis using Gemini AI
+5. Generates a Kowalski-style analysis using Gemini AI (with vision!)
-5. Replies with military precision and humor!
+6. Replies with military precision and humor!

 ## Setup Instructions